 A double-action-only (DAO) semi-automatic—not to be confused with double-action/single-action (DA/SA)—is similar to its DA revolver cousin.
 The trigger both cocks and releases the hammer or striker, but there is no SA option if you don’t like the heavy pull.

 DAO handguns like the Kel-Tec P-11 and the Kahr PM9 offer two different price points in two dependable handguns.
-I love the smooth-shooting PM9 (which costs about $786), but I am also a fan of the P-11 (retailing south of $300).
+I love the smooth-shooting PM9 (which costs about $786).
+However, I am also a fan of the P-11 (retailing south of $300).
 The long trigger pulls aren’t hateful on either gun, and both offer manageable recoils.
 Fans of DAO guns say they value the consistent trigger pull, not unlike the SA models, albeit heavier.
 Internet chat rooms are rife with shooters who prefer DAO to DA/SA because they believe accuracy is harmed when you switch from heavy to light trigger pulls.

 A DA/SA firearm offers a stout initial DA trigger pull before switching into lighter SA mode.
 Many shooters argue that the DA first pull of these guns is much heavier than the consistent pull of DAO models.
 The trigger reset can also take longer in the SA mode.